 Leave a review about the book

-Serious occasion
+Serious reason

 The poem was written by Mikhail Lermontov in early 1837.
-It is dedicated to the 25th anniversary of the Battle of Borodino, the largest battle of the Patriotic War of 1812, in which the Russian army under the command of General Kutuzov fought against the French army led by Napoleon I Bonaparte.
+It is dedicated to the 25th anniversary of the Battle of Borodino - the largest battle of the Patriotic War of 1812, in which the Russian army under the command of General Kutuzov fought against the French army led by Napoleon I Bonaparte.

-Special 1837th
+Special 1837

 Second Borodino

-"Borodino" is not the first poem written by Lermontov on the theme of the Patriotic War of 1812.
-The poet first addressed the events of the Battle of Borodino in 1830 in the poem "The Field of Borodino".
-Seven years later, the poet returned to the Borodino theme, significantly reworking the text.
-But it was from him that some of the central lines of the Borodino text were taken: “Guys, isn’t Moscow behind us? / Let's die near Moscow, / As our brothers died! .. ” / And we kept the oath of allegiance / We are in the battle of Borodino.
+“Borodino” is not the first poem written by Lermontov on the theme of the Patriotic War of 1812.
+The poet first addressed the events of the Battle of Borodino in 1830 in the poem “Borodin’s Field.”
+Seven years later, the poet returned to Borodin’s theme, significantly reworking the text.
+But it was from it that one of the central lines of the text of “Borodino” was taken: “Guys, isn’t Moscow behind us? / Let’s die near Moscow, / Like our brothers died!..” / And we kept the oath of allegiance / We went to the Battle of Borodino.”

 Loud publication